About Leila Zwelling

 PTSD Research Therapist

-Prolonged Exposure therapist for Veterans Health Administration Study CSP 591: Comparative Effectiveness Research in Veterans with PTSD
+Prolonged Exposure therapist in Veterans Health Administration Study CSP 591: Comparative Effectiveness Research in Veterans with PTSD

 Education & Academic Affiliations